mhhollomon/gertrude/README.md

 Directory that contains the actual data heap.
 See below.

 ### index
-Directory that contains subdirectories for each of the indecies.
+Directory that contains subdirectories for each of the indexes.
 See below.

 ## data (heap) directory
-Each row is represented by a JSON (currently) file.
+Each row is represented by a msgpack file.
 Each row is assigned a 20 character heap_id using [nanoid](https://github.com/puyuan/py-nanoid) using the custom alphabet of `123456789ABCDEFGHIJKLMNPQRSTUVWXYZ`